How to create a backup of all my transactions?

 Just download the corresponding transaction histories in Blockpit and attach them as evidence.
 It is also recommended to submit the CSV or Excel format as a PDF document.

 Note, however, that a correct evidence base is always a complete transaction history (no missing, duplicate or incorrect transactions).
-A good indicator for this is a transaction list without displayed warnings.
+A good indicator for this is a transaction list without displayed Issues.

 What data is included in the exported CSV file?